What is a custom domain email, and why do you need one?

 Overview

-Using a custom domain email is one of the most important things you can do to improve your email deliverability and protect your sender reputation.
+A custom domain email is one of the most important requirements for sending emails successfully and protecting your sender reputation.

-Inbox providers like Gmail and Yahoo now require that bulk email senders use a verified custom domain for authentication (via DKIM, SPF, and DMARC), rather than a “free email” address.
-Flodesk strongly recommends that all members send emails from a custom domain email address.
+Inbox providers like Gmail and Yahoo now require bulk senders to use a verified custom domain with proper authentication (DKIM, SPF, and DMARC).
+Because of this, Flodesk strongly recommends that all members send emails from a custom domain email address instead of a free email address.

 What is a custom domain email?

-This is different from a free email address, which is provided by services like Gmail, Yahoo, or Hotmail:
+This is different from a free email address, which is provided by services like Gmail or Yahoo.

-Sending from a custom domain email offers several advantages:
+Sending emails from a custom domain email allows you to:

 Drawbacks of Sending from a Free Email Address

-Using a free email address (like Gmail or Yahoo) to send marketing emails can lead to:
+Using a free email address (like Gmail or Yahoo) for marketing emails can result in:

 • Long-term damage to your sender reputation

-What happens if you don’t use an authenticated custom domain email?
+What happens if you don’t use an authenticated custom domain?

-Inbox providers use filters to evaluate whether emails are safe.
-Sending from a free email address is a common spammer behavior and may result in:
+Inbox providers evaluate every email for safety and legitimacy.
+Sending from a free email address is commonly associated with spam behavior and may cause:

-To reduce risk, Flodesk temporarily rewrites your “from” address to one of our verified domains—but only up to a daily sending limit.
-This allows you to begin emailing your list while you prepare your custom domain.
+To reduce immediate risk, Flodesk may temporarily rewrite your “From” address to one of our verified domains (up to a daily sending limit).
+This allows you to start emailing while you prepare your custom domain, but it is not a long-term solution.

 Recommended next steps

-To meet email deliverability standards and protect your sender reputation:
+To meet deliverability standards and protect your sender reputation:

 1. Purchase a custom domain from a domain registrar